Testing RemotePhoto - Start to Finish

 Deny Photo

-Now it's time to switch back to a RemotePhoto admin.
+Now it's time to switch back to a RemotePhoto admin role.

 Look at Denial Email